Here are some myths and facts about domestic abuse

-Myth: It takes two to tango - abuse in relationships is usually caused by both people.
+Myth: It takes two to tango – it is common for intimate partner violence and abuse to be mutual, i.e. perpetrated by both partners.

 Myth: Victims exaggerate the level of abuse.
 If it really was that bad, they would leave.

 Myth: People who perpetrate domestic violence are monsters.

 Fact: People who perpetrate domestic violence come from all walks of life and you can’t tell by looking at someone whether they abuse their partner.
 Many men (and women) who abuse their partners can also be loving, sensitive and playful.
 Victims may continue to love their partner and just want the violence to stop.
 People can change when they are motivated and supported.

 Myth:Domestic abuse is rare in same sex relationships.

 When it does happen, the physically larger one is always the abuser.